 Two fundamental truths unfold in the book:

-• Wherever we are, our thoughts brought us to that place.
+- Wherever we are, our thoughts bring us to that place.

 If you feel the threads unraveling, stop.
 Take a look inward at your own thoughts.
 Do they uplift or bring you down?

 Over 100 years have passed since Allen wrote these words, but they ring true even today.
-The language of early twentieth-century sounds a bit different from our more conversational tone.
-However, the message continues to find its way into the work of modern writers like Ryan Holliday and Benjamin Hardy.
+The language of the early twentieth century sounds a bit different from our more conversational tone.

-Whenever I find mindself moping about or ready to bite off someone’s head, the agitator usually sits in my thoughts.
+Whenever I find myself moping about or ready to bite off someone’s head, the agitator usually sits in my thoughts.
 I have allowed negativity to creep in.
-My perfectionism begins a rant that I am and will never be good enough.

 Time to stop.
 Re-group and examine the voices and thoughts in my head.

-Pick one or two to carry with you.
-I hope you find a nugget to hold onto.
+Pick one or two of Allen’s to carry with you.
+I hope you find a nugget.
+Hold that thought.

 Thought and Character